dmulyalin/ttp/docs/source/Groups/Functions.rst

 * key - mandatory, name of the key to use create a list of items from
 * path - optional, by default path taken from group name attribute, dot separated string of there to save a list of itemized items within results tree

-This function allows to take single result item from group match results and place it into the list at specified path.
+This function takes a single result item from group match results and places it into a list at the specified path.

 Motivation behind this function is to be able to create a list of items out of group match results.
 For instance produce a list of all IP addresses configured on device or VRFs or OSPF processes without the need to iterate over parsing results to extract items in question.